 The Historic Casino Deportivos In Havana

-The origins of the name Casino come from the so-called casino deportivos; the large dance halls in Havana in the 1950s where the better-off Cubans went for social dancing to enjoy themselves.
+The origin of the name, Casino, comes from the so-called casino deportivos; the large dance halls in Havana in the 1950s where the better-off Cubans went for social dancing to enjoy themselves.

 What differentiates the Cuban style of salsa from other, linear, salsa dances is that the Cuban salsa style is focused on figures and turns.